sairaatta/conquer_chess/docs/rulebook/README.md

 - `[]` II.
 3.2.7 Notes

-- To avoid any misunderstanding, it may be useful to state “I am about to castle” before castling.
+- To avoid any misunderstanding, it may be useful to state "I am about to castle" before castling.
 - In some starting positions, the king or rook (but not both) does not move during castling.
 - In some starting positions, castling can take place as early as the first move.
 - All the squares between the king's initial and final squares (including the final square) and all the squares between the rook's initial and final squares (including the final square) must be vacant except for the king and castling rook.